 We know that regular conversations at home help to minimise the harm if things go wrong online.
 Research shows that parents are critical to the success of tamariki becoming safe, confident and capable in their use of use digital technology.
 So we’ve put together some ideas to help start a korero about online safety with kids under 10.

 HOW TO START TALKING TO UNDER 10S ABOUT ONLINE SAFETY

-It’s never too early to start talking to your child about safe behaviours whether offline or online.
+It’s never too early to start talking to your child about safe behaviours whether offline or online or their digital footprint.
 They are probably watching you interact online or their siblings, so start talking about the safety tips you use when online.
 When you are about to post a photo, ask them where they think it will go and who will be able to see it.

 Tamariki talk to people they trust and who understand them – for under 10s this is most likely parents, families and whanau.
 Knowing what to ask, when to ask or how to ask can be tricky, so we have a few suggestions.
 When looking to have a chat with your child consider: